BenedatLLC/rag-chatbot/README.md

 This repository contains Jupyter Notebooks to perform retrieval Q&A from multiple PDF documents.
 It supports multiple language models OpenAI and local Falcon.
 If you don't have an OpenAI key, by default, it selects local Falcon language model.
 Note: Local LLM will be slow if you have limited memory on your laptop (recommend RAM >= 16GB)

-## How the project rag is structured?
+## How the project rag-chatbot is structured?
-Jupyter notebooks are in the rag directory.
+Jupyter notebooks are in the rag-chatbot directory.

 * ./source (store your PDF files here.
 By default, Kubernetes PDFs are stored here.
 Kubernetes PDFs are from https://github.com/dohsimpson/kubernetes-doc-pdf/.
 Refer to this repo for the latest k8s PDFs.)
 * ./image (Your chat website logo)